 Using the AGG:

 The AGG is meant to be a reference guide, but please feel free to use it any way you find helpful.
-In order to access grammar and style concepts, click on the links to the right.
-Once there, read the concept’s lesson and then you may click on the practice link in the right menu, which will offer intermediate and advanced practice exercises.
-These exercises are meant to be printed out and completed by hand before reviewing the answers, which you can access by clicking the answer key link in the right menu as well.
+In order to access grammar and style concepts, click on the topic links, which are to the left if you are on a computer; if you are on mobile, the topic links will always display at the top of each page and you can scroll to see the lesson.
+Once there, read the concept’s lesson and then you may click on the practice link in the left/top menu and at the top of each lesson page, which will offer intermediate and advanced practice exercises.